 All profits made from the book will go towards other important environmental work.

-Other outlets where book can be purchased Focus on flora is also available from Gawler Natural Resource Centre, Mt Pleasant Natural Resource Centre, Norton Summit Natural Resource Centre, Bushgardens- Barossa Valley, and Trees for life.
+Other outlets where book can be purchased.
+Focus on Flora is also available from Gawler Natural Resource Centre, Mt Pleasant Natural Resource Centre, Norton Summit Natural Resource Centre, Bushgardens- Barossa Valley, Matilda Bookshop Stirling, Willunga Environment Centre and Trees For Life.
 Check to ensure they have copies on hand.